Hot July brings cooling showers,

 21 July: Netball World Cup

-And finally, school ends for the year this month, with Sport’s Day a big feature for children everywhere.
-Why not hold your own sports day!
+And finally, school ends for the year this month, with Sports Day being a big feature for children everywhere.
+Why not hold your own Sports Day!

 You don’t need to do three-legged races or sack races, but you could have great fun inventing your own games.

 - Put hoops on the lawn and throw bean bags into the centre – nearest to the middle wins.

 - Potato game – have a bag of potatoes and try to get them into a bucket.

 - Use whatever sports equipment you have – boules, plastic skittles, hook-a-duck, or invent a few of your own!

 - Award stickers for first, second and third places and give out small prizes.

 - Have lots of drinks, suncream, hats and shade available.

 - Make a day of it and have a picnic on the lawn!